 How Admins & Users Can Make Google Workspace Security Even Stronger

-If you’re using Google Workspace or considering Google Workspace for your organization, there may be questions about Google Workspace security in your mind.
+If you’re using Google Workspace or considering Workspace for your organization, you may have questions about Google Workspace security in your mind.

 After all, company email and business documents (if you are leveraging Google Drive for cloud backup of local files) are stored in Google’s data centers.